 Hedge funds are valued at net asset value (NAV) based on the underlying value of the fund assets and are considered to be redeemable in the short term.
 The Foundation estimates the fair value of certain alternative investments using the net asset value (NAV) practical expedient.
-Because NAV is used to estimate fair value, the level in the fair value hierarchy in which each investment's fair value measurement is classified is based primarily on the Foundation's ability to redeem all or a portion of its interest in each investment at or near the date of the statement of financial position.
+Because NAV is used to estimate fair value, these investments are not classified in the fair value hierarchy.
 Accordingly, the inputs or methodology used for valuing or classifying investments for financial reporting purposes are not necessarily an indication of the risk associated with investing in those investments or a reflection on the liquidity of each fund's underlying assets and liabilities.